bragg13/check-your-wallet-bot/README.md

 - recurring expenses
 - custom categories

-The project is not under active development...............
+The project is not under active development.